OSMLatam/OSM-Notes-Ingestion/tests/README.md

 ## Overview

-The `tests` directory contains comprehensive testing infrastructure for the OSM-Notes-profile system.
+The `tests` directory contains comprehensive testing infrastructure for the OSM-Notes-Ingestion system.
 It includes unit tests, integration tests, performance tests, and quality assurance tools to ensure the reliability and correctness of the entire system.